Octavius-Dante/Nova-Proxima/SAP_LOGON_IP_PORT/Readme.md

-## How to locate IP address and Port details
+## How to locate IP address and Port details in SAP GUI backend

 </br></br>